If You're A Middle-Aged Man Suffering From Gout Attacks, Please Read...

 Is Gout A Blessing In Disguise?

-The same diet and lifestyle that causes gout, also increases your risk for damaged joints, heart disease, stroke, diabetes, kidney disease, and fatty liver disease.
+The same diet and lifestyle that causes gout also increases your risk of damaged joints, heart disease, stroke, diabetes, kidney disease, and fatty liver disease.

-The same diet and lifestyle that causes gout, also increases your risk for heart disease, cancer and stroke, as well as diabetes, kidney disease, and fatty liver disease.
+The same diet and lifestyle that causes gout also increases your risk for heart disease, cancer, stroke, diabetes, kidney disease, and fatty liver disease.

 What Else Reduces Your Risk For Gout?